atienzamaan/Robotics2_FKandIK_Group13_Articulated_2024/README.md

 ## <h2 align="center"> Abstract
 <img align="left" alt = "Coding" width="135" src="https://github.com/stnll/Robotics2_FKandIK_Group13_Articulated_2024/assets/157665975/1f51c48d-83c9-41cc-a03b-464adfa76a4d">
-<h5 align="justify">  This repository will serve as Group 13-Articulated, Midterm project in Robotics 2.
-This focuses on the Articulated Manipulator, providing an overview of the important characteristics such as calculating the degrees of freedom (DOF) and employing Denavit-Hartenberg (D-H) Notation for the joint parameters.
+<h5 align="justify">   This focuses on the Articulated Manipulator, providing an overview of the important characteristics such as calculating the degrees of freedom (DOF) and employing Denavit-Hartenberg (D-H) Notation for the joint parameters.
 Furthermore, forward and reverse kinematics for joint angles and the position of the end-effector will also be tackled.
 To further clarify the concepts of how an Articulated Manipulator functions, more images, and descriptions are also included.

 ## <h2 align="center">TABLE OF CONTENTS:
 <h4 align="center">